 2. Monthly Bathing

-Once you have brushed your cavalier well, it is ready for bath time.
+Once you have brushed your Cavalier well, they are ready for bath time.
 A monthly bath is ideal for keeping your dog’s coat fresh and healthy.
 If your pet is a show dog, then a weekly bath is more suitable.
 Use a non-slip mat to keep your dog safe and prevent slipping.

 Wet your dog with a shower hose if you have one, beginning at the back and ending at the head.
 Cavaliers have a water-resistant coat, so you may notice the water is not absorbing as much.
 It is recommended to shampoo your Cavalier twice to remove dirt and build-up thoroughly.

 Use a dog-friendly shampoo with a mild, low-residue formula and lukewarm water.
 Be careful not to get any soap in your dog’s eyes.
-If it’s easier, you could wipe down its face with a facecloth after its bath.
+If it’s easier, you could wipe down their face with a facecloth after their bath.
 After two shampoos, you can finish off with one round of conditioner to soften and smooth your dog’s coat.

 You can dry your dog with a towel or dryer but do so quickly since their water-resistant coat will spray water everywhere if they shake it off.
 A lint-free pet towel is a good option as it is highly absorbent, but if you use the blow dryer, do so on a medium setting while combing downwards.
 Consider starting with the ears, as they take the longest to dry.